 Biography

-Julia C R Gray, is a native California artist who sculpts ceramic torsos with rich layers of form, texture and painted narrative imagery.
-Her artwork portrays multilayered messages, starting with vulnerability of the oceans and our bodies, balanced with the dialectic message of the power of the oceans and the strength of women’s bodies.
-Gray’s artwork also comments on contemporary life, personal experience and consciousness of nature.
-Gray’s work is informed by Master Women Artists such as Modern sculptor Barbara Hepworth (1903–1975), Renaissance artists: Artemisia Gentileschi (1596-1654), and Lavinia Fontana (1552-1614)
+Julia's many years of experience in oil painting informs her personal method of working with ceramic glazes, painting layers of underglazes, glazes, oxides, and lusters.
+Her Story Torso series portrays multilayered messages, starting with vulnerability of the oceans and our bodies, balanced with the message of the power of the oceans and the strength of women’s bodies.
+Julia’s artwork also comments on contemporary life, personal experience and consciousness of nature.
+Her work is informed by Master Women Artists such as Modern sculptor Barbara Hepworth (1903–1975), Renaissance artists: Artemisia Gentileschi (1596-1654), and Lavinia Fontana (1552-1614)